skillrepos/ollama-intro/labs.md

 <br><br>

-7. **`num_predict`** is a hard cap on how many tokens an answer may run to.
+7. Let's look at **`num_predict`**.
+That one is a hard cap on how many tokens an answer may run to.
 Set it very low and ask a question that would normally get a long answer.

 ```
 /set parameter num_predict 20